juhyeonkim95/MitsubaPyOptiXTransient/README.md

-# MitsubaPyOptiX
+# MitsubaPyOptiXTransient
-This is a custom python, OptiX based path tracing engine that renders Mitsuba formatted scenes.
+This is a custom python, OptiX based transient path tracing engine that renders Mitsuba formatted scenes.

 This renderer was used for the paper
 ["Fast and Lightweight Path Guiding Algorithm on GPU"](https://diglib.eg.org/handle/10.2312/pg20211379) by Juhyeon Kim and Young Min Kim (Pacific Graphics 2021 short paper).

-(20220428) currently being updated

 ## vs Mitsuba